nuernber/Theia/docs/html/_sources/features.txt

 .. function:: BriskDescriptorExtractor::BriskDescriptorExtractor(bool rotation_invariant, bool scale_invariant, float pattern_scale)

-  The "Binary Robust Invariant Scalable Keypoints" algorithm of [Leutenegger]_ et al.
+  The "Binary Robust Invariant Scalable Keypoints" algorithm for binary descriptors of [Leutenegger]_ et al.

   ``rotation_invariant``: Set to true if you want to normalize the orientation of the keypoints before computing the descriptor.